jprivillaso/modern_api/README.md

 - Queue finetuning: The queue has a very simple configuration and it's definitely not production ready.
 However, it demonstrates the basics of an scalable, event-based application.

+- Make the code more resilient: Deal better with the service dependencies.
+Right now, I have a deterministic and limited number of retries.
+Adding an exponential backoff would be helpful too.

 ## Project Progress

 I used a backlog to help me organizing better the tasks.
 Take a look at it [here](https://github.com/jprivillaso/modern_api/projects/1).